Mathias-SantAnna/Spoty-Share-List/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML) for markup
 - [CSS3](https://en.wikipedia.org/wiki/CSS) for style
-- [Material Design for Bootstrap 5 & 4](https://mdbootstrap.com/) &#40;an open-source toolkit based on Bootstrap for developing Material Design&#41; for the mainframe of the website
+- [Materialize](materializecss.com/) &#40;A modern responsive front-end framework based on Material Design&#41; for the mainframe of the website
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for interaction
 - [Python3](https://www.python.org/) as a backend programming language
 - [Flask](https://flask.palletsprojects.com/) &#40;a micro web framework written in Python&#41; as the main framework of Python